-This course focuses on investigating and modeling the development and implementation of
+This course focuses on investigating and modeling the development and implementation of instructional strategies, evaluation procedures, and integrated and inventive curriculum design appropriate to young adolescents.

+EDU-6080 DIRECTED FIELD STUDY

+3-6 CREDITS

-EDU-6080 Directed Field Study 3-6 credits Students working with a faculty member develop a field study in the student's specialty.
+Working with a faculty member, students develop a field study in their chosen area of specialization.
+Extensive field work is required.
 The field study must be described in a written contract and be approved by the faculty advisor and the graduate coordinator.